In the guide

 Authorities and enforcement

 Responsibility for animal health and welfare lies with Defra (the Department for Environment, Food and Rural Affairs) and its equivalent agencies in Scotland and Wales.
-You can change your location at the top of the page if you want to search for guidance for a different area.

-Enforcement of animal health and welfare legislation is split between these Defra agencies and local authorities, normally Trading Standards services.
+Enforcement of animal health and welfare legislation is split between these Government agencies and local authorities, normally Trading Standards services.
 In practice, day-to-day responsibility for official controls is split between central and local government.

 Back to top